 COUN6391 Clinical Internship II (3 hours)

 This course is designed as a 18-week/300 hour placement in an approved setting (students should be prepared to complete additional hours if they are required by their placement site) where students are engaged in individual, marital, group, and family therapy.
 One hundred twenty (120) hours of direct counseling with individuals, couples, groups, and families must be represented within the total hours completed.
+Students pursuing LPC licensure in Louisiana, majoring in the specialization in clinical mental health, must complete the internship of 18 weeks and 120 Direct Client Hours with individuals, couples, or families.
+Students pursuing the LPC licensure in Louisiana, majoring in the Specialization in Marriage and Family Counseling, must complete 30 hours of direct counseling (within the total 120 Direct Client Hours) with couples, families, children, and adolescents.
 Additionally, one hour per week of individual supervision by a counseling faculty member or approved supervisor and one and one-half hours per week group supervision by a faculty member supervisor or approved supervisor are required during the placement.

 COUN5391/5392 Clinical Pastoral Training (3 hours each)

 These courses are designed as basic courses in Clinical Pastoral Training in a mental health setting.
 Patient visitation, lectures, and counseling evaluation are under the guidance of the professor, clinical supervisor, department psychiatrists, and other hospital or clinical setting teaching personnel.
 Prerequisites: COUN6301, COUN6302, COUN6303 STRONGLY RECOMMENDED.

 COUN5395 Basic Clinical Pastoral Education (3 hours)